-When a licensed commercial fisherman sells or transfers his catch to a wholesale/retail seafood dealer, he must present his license to the dealer for license verification and provide the dealer with information necessary to complete a commercial trip ticket.
+When a licensed commercial fisherman or reptile and amphibian collector sells or transfers his catch to a wholesale/retail seafood dealer or wholesale/retail reptile and amphibian dealer, he must present his license to the dealer for license verification and provide the dealer with information necessary to complete a commercial trip ticket.
 The dealer must record the sale or transfer on a three-part LDWF-issued trip ticket form and include the following information:

-- The fisherman's name and license number
+- The fisherman's or reptile and amphibian collector's name and license number

 - The dealer's name and license number

 - Transaction date

 - Gear and vessel used

-- Primary location of where the fish were caught
+- · Primary location of where the fish/reptiles/amphibians were caught

 - Duration of the fishing trip

 - Species identification

-- Quantity and units of each species
+- Ouantity and units of each species

-- Size and condition of each species - Unit price of each species
+- Size and condition of each species

+- Unit price of each species

-The commercial fisherman and dealer must sign each trip ticket attesting that the information is correct.
-The dealer retains one part of the trip ticket, provides the fisherman with one part, and submits one part to LDWF.
+The commercial fisherman/reptile and amphibian collector and dealer must sign each trip ticket attesting that the information is correct.
+The dealer retains one part of the trip ticket, provides the commercial fisherman/reptile and amphibian collector with one part, and submits one part to LDWF.

-When a commercial fisherman sells his catch under a Fresh Products License, he must record all information required on the commercial trip ticket form, recording his fresh products license number in place of the wholesaler/retailer seafood dealer's license number.
-The commercial fisherman must sign each trip ticket attesting that the information he provided is correct.
-On or before the 10th of each month, dealers and fresh products licenseholders must submit to LDWF all trip tickets from the previous month.
-Dealers must also include a signed submission sheet certifying that the submitted trip tickets represent all of the dealer's transactions with commercial fishermen for that month.
-For more details, go to www.wlf.louisiana.gov/fishing/trip-ticket or call 225.765.2399.
+When a commercial fisherman sells his catch under a Fresh Products License, he must record all information required on the commercial trip ticket form, using his Fresh Products License number in place of the Wholesale/Retail Seafood Dealer License number.
+The commercial fisherman must sign each trip ticket attesting that the information provided is correct.

+On or before the 10th of each month, dealers and Fresh Products Licenseholders must submit to LDWF all trip tickets from the previous month.
+Dealers must also include a signed submission sheet certifying that the submitted trip tickets represent all of the dealer's transactions with commercial fishermen/reptile and amphibian collectors for that month.
+For more details, go to www.wlf.louisiana. gov/fishing/trip-ticket or call 225.765.2399.

-Dealers, fresh products licenseholders, retailers, restaurants, and grocers must keep records of the following and make them available for inspection by LDWF:
+Dealers, Fresh Products Licenseholders, retailers, restaurants, and grocers must keep records of the following and make them available for inspection by LDWF:

-• Quantity and species of seafood products, bait, reptiles, or amphibians you purchase, date of purchase, and full name and license and/or permit number of the commercial fisherman/collector, wholesale/retail dealer, or out-ofstate seller from whom you purchase the seafood products, bait, reptiles, or amphibians

-- Quantity and species of seafood products, bait, reptiles, or amphibians you sell, date of sale, and name and license number of the buyer - If selling to consumers, quantity and species of seafood products, bait, reptiles, or amphibians sold, the date you sell it to consumers, and a statement that you sold it to consumers
+- Quantity and species of seafood products, bait, reptiles, or amphibians purchased, date of purchase, and full name and license and/or permit number of the commercial fisherman/reptile and amphibian collector, wholesale/retail dealer, or out-of-state seller from whom they purchase the seafood products, bait, reptiles, or amphibians - Quantity and species of seafood products, bait, reptiles, or amphibians sold, date of sale, and name and license number of the buyer - If selling to consumers, quantity and species of seafood products, bait, reptiles, or amphibians sold, the date of sale, and a statement that they were sold to consumers.

-If a fisherman must have a special permit to harvest a species, records must indicate the commercial fisherman's permit number.
+If a commercial fisherman must have a special permit to harvest a species, records must indicate the commercial fisherman's permit number.
 If creel limits apply to a species, records must indicate the number by head count of such species.

 Dealers with federal permits must report landings electronically through approved reporting methods every week.
-Go to www.sefsc.noaa.gov/fisheries/ dealers.htm for more information.
+Go to sefsc.noaa.gov/fisheries/dealers. htm for more information.